jintonic/mingle/README.md

 <<< Reference Physics List FTFP_BERT_EMV is built
 ```

-Two new macro command sets (`/physics_lists/`, `/material/`) become available with the creation of the physics list. `/particle/list` now can really be used to list all particles available in Geant4 and are added to [menu.mac](menu.mac) together with `/material/nist/listMaterials` as items in the "Help" menu.
-More sub commands are added to `/process/` and `/particle/` as well.
+Two new macro command sets (`/physics_lists/`, `/material/`) become available with the creation of the physics list. `/particle/list` now can really be used to list all particles available in Geant4 and is added to [menu.mac](menu.mac) together with `/material/nist/listMaterials` as items in the "Help" menu.
+More sub commands become available in `/process/` and `/particle/` as well.

 ### Detector Definition